-- 1) If not already done, install the RHM sensor in line (refer to the RHM Coriolis Sensor installation and startup guide for additional information on mechanical installation).
+- If not already done, install the RHM sensor in line and make sure that the interconnecting cable connections are made (refer to the RHM Coriolis Sensor Installation Guide for additional information on mechanical installation).
 Connect the interconnecting cable to the RHE using the terminating scheme that matches the RHM electrical connection type (see section 3.2.1 for electrical termination schemes). - 2) Connect all signal input, output and communications interface wiring as required (section 3.2.3). - 3) Connect power supply (section 3.2.2).